fm4tt0s/ssl-pooch/README.md

 $ ./ssl-pooch.sh -l FQDN_LIST_FILE [-o(n)|-F(-)]
 ```

-**Execution may look hang when running with a bigger list file, it's not.
+\* **NOTE**: Execution may look hang when running with a bigger list file, it's not.
 This is just like bankruptcy law...
 Don't worry about it.
-I got this!**
+I got this!
+In case you've have trust issues you can use a (progress bar)[#Show-progress-bar-when-running-over-a-list] to see where this is going.

 ### Where
 ```